Blue Jam: Broadcast

 Three series were produced of six episodes each.
 All episodes were originally broadcast weekly on BBC Radio 1.
 Series 1 was broadcast from 14 November to 19 December 1997; series 2 was broadcast from 27 March to 1 May 1998; and series 3 broadcast from 21 January to 25 February 1999.
 The episodes were broadcast early in the morning.
 The first five episodes of series 1 of Blue Jam were repeated by BBC Radio 4 Extra in February and March 2014, and series 2 was rebroadcast in December.

 Reception

-Blue Jam was favourably reviewed by The Guardian and also received a positive review by The Independent.
+Blue Jam was favourably reviewed by The Guardian and The Independent.
 Digital Spy wrote in 2014: "It's a heady cocktail that provokes an odd, unsettling reaction in the listener, yet Blue Jam is still thumpingly and frequently laugh-out-loud hilarious."
 Hot Press called it "as odd as comedy gets".
 It won the prize for comedy at the 2000 Sony Radio Awards.
 Vice described Blue Jam as "comedy extreme in its ambition".